samtaggart/data_threefold_projects_friends/info/people/joe_foxton/joe_foxton.md

 countries = ["Netherlands"]
 cities = ["Amsterdam"]
-companies = ["GreenEdge", "Green-IT Services"] bio = "I have always searched for ways to express my skills and experience for good.
-Therefore my entire career, I’ve been an activist.
-From winning an Emmy early in my career for my work to democratise TV & Film production, to many years working for a left-wing TV news network, to running a food business accelerator aimed at fixing the broken food system, to hosting music events for charity.
+companies = ["GreenEdge", "Green-IT Services"] bio = "Throughout my life, I have always searched for ways to express my skills and experience for good, from my Emmy-award winning work to democratise TV & Film production, to many years working for a left-wing TV news network, to running a food business accelerator aimed at fixing the broken food system, to hosting music events for charity.
 In ThreeFold I’ve found the ultimate mission of my career; a chance to truly have an impact on the future of humankind.
 It feels like my entire career has led up to this point, and I’m thrilled to have finally arrived."

 [ecosystem]
 # can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil